mr-abhishek-kumar-singh/portfolio/index.md

 So, protecting the data using various techniques is similar to those scanners and security guards you encounter in mall entrances.
 Data and softwares need to be protected from **Cyber attacks**, requiring both checking and verification.

-In case you are wondering how cyber attacks work, the friendly little pop-up when you clicked the link was a harmless example of an XSS attack.
+In case you are wondering how cyber attacks work, the friendly little pop-up when you clicked the link was a harmless example of an XSS attack, which can be used to steal your information or inject a virus into your system.

 Many more such attacks exist in the real world.
 While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of the internet.